 1) Staring at your phone willing the usual PING sound followed by the vibration and light.

-2) Holding your phone high in the air waving it around like you are attending the concert of your favorite pop star hunting for a signal.
+2) Holding your phone high in the air waving it around like you are attending the concert of your favourite pop star hunting for a signal.
 When that does not work, you climb up the signal tower shouting “SIGNAL WHERE ART THOU!!!”

 3) Curling up when you gain a wi-fi signal hissing “my precioussssss”